yashkc2025/skillbee/README.md

 pip install -r requirements.txt then python run.py

-after that we install extension of Rapid API client and follow below instructions:
+After that we install extension of Rapid API client and follow below instructions:

 For context i will be using Rapid API client as an extension in VS code for this.